MESGJanie/documentation/workflows/README.md

 # What is a workflow ?

-A workflow is the link between an event from one service to an action on another service.
+A workflow is the link between an event from one service to a command on another service.

 Workflows will let you connect anything from any technologies to everything you want.